 6. Take Precautions Against the Gift Tax

 Couples who have one high earner and one low earner may run into issues of gift tax if the high earner actually transfers money to the low earner, even if it is for household expenses that are mutually beneficial, such as groceries or home improvements.
-If you have a joint bank account, money that the high earner deposits and the low earner takes out may be considered a gift.
+The annual gift tax exclusion is $14,000, which means as long as you remain below this threshold, you won’t be taxed on the amount transferred.
+Be aware if you have a joint bank account that money the high earner deposits and the low earner takes out may be considered a gift.
 In such cases, it may be simpler for the high earner to make the majority of mutually beneficial purchases, or at least make the more expensive ones.

 While filing taxes can be more challenging for gay and lesbian couples, with a little effort, you can still take advantage of various tax breaks and not have to pay so much to Uncle Sam.